-I am a senior lecturer in the Psychology of Education within the Manchester Institute of Education at the University of Manchester.
+I am a senior lecturer within the Manchester Institute of Education.
 I arrived at the University in 2007 where I completed an M.Ed in Psychology of Education and subsequent PhD Education in 2010.
 I was promoted to Senior Lecturer in 2015.

 I am currently the programme director for the BSc Educational Psychology.
 I also currently hold an external appointment as a topic expert in Social & Emotional wellbeing for the National Institute for Health and Clinical Excellence.

 My work explores child mental health and wellbeing.
 This is predominantly with a focus on strength-based frameworks, namely Social & Emotional Learning.
 This includes:

 - Evaluations of school-based interventions designed to address child mental health and wellbeing

 - Examining how wellbeing is conceptualised & subsequently measured

 - Factors affecting the success of interventions including individual differences, school based factors and the wider ecology (e.g. cultural transferability).

 I have led a number of milestone projects, including:

 Programmes to Practices: Identifying effective, evidence-based social and emotional learning strategies for teachers and schools

 SPECTRUM Review: The Development of Guidance and database of over 300 social, personal, emotional and character-based measures